tytydraco/yessleep/out/When_I_was_thirteen_years_old_I_solved_mysteries_with_my_friends_Case_11_The_disappearance_and_subsequent_brainwashing_of_Aris_Caine.md

 “Right,” he whispered, his voice more of a breath.
 “We kill him.”

 Despite his words, Noah’s body was struggling to act complacent.
 He knew something was wrong, but I don't think he could speak.
-If I squinted my eyes through the blinding flashlight in my eyes, I could see them.
+If I squinted my eyes through the blinding flashlight in my face, I could see them.
 Lines.

 Lines that were above me and below me, criss-crossing and entangling.
 I already knew they existed.
 In every instance I saw them, I was told to forget them.